ncatlab/nlab-content/pages/5/9/3/0/395/content.md

 into the pullback is a weak equivalence by [[category with weak equivalences|2-out-of-3]].

-The above lemma says that weak equivalences between fibrations over $B$ are themselves preserved by base extension along
+The previous lemma \ref{BaseChangePreservesFibrationsAndWeakEquivalences} says that weak equivalences between fibrations over $B$ are themselves preserved by base extension along
 $u : B' \to B$.
 In total this yields the following diagram